This page lists synchronization invariants that hold in Chickadee. See also spinlocks.

 PSI3.

-may be changed to and fromproc::ps_runnable
+proc::pstate_may be changed to and fromproc::ps_runnablein the following ways.-

 A kernel task may change its own

-to any value. -
+pstate_to any value. -

 Any context may change any task’s

-uses an atomic compare-exchange operation.
-This is because the task itself might be running on another CPU and in the process of changingp->pstate_
+proc::unblock()uses an atomic compare-exchange operation.
+This is because the task itself might be running on another CPU and in the process of changingp->pstate_to another value, such asproc::ps_faulted.
+In such cases, the task’s own choice of state should win.A task marks itself as non-runnable (that is, changes

 -